Main Office

 Many people are unaware that for the prosecution to secure a conviction for domestic violence assault in Maine (Title 17-A, §207-A), no physical injury to the alleged victim is necessary.

 What happens if a verbal fight gets out of hand and physical contact is made by pushing or shoving?
-Is a simple push enough for charges to be filed?
+Is a simple push enough for abuse charges to be filed?

 Let’s say that a neighbor or family member calls the police.
 If a complaint is made, Maine law enforcement has a duty to investigate.
 Usually, two officers will appear at the door and speak to the parties involved, individually.